 Once I realized that, I held up each belief I had about God, myself, my gender and sexual expression, relationships, my body and more – and asked myself “Does this feel like liberation?”
 And if the answer was “no”, I did the deep work of disentangling my identity from it, called it what it was (a lie) and I gave myself permission to let it go.
 I then visioned what liberation looked like, smelled like, sounded like, felt like emotionally, mentally, sexually, spiritually, physically and financially…and created liberating truths to break the chains of those lies.

-Modeling beloved ancestor Harriet Tubman, I knew I had to set myself free first to know that it was even possible…before I could become a guide supporting others in remembering who they are, and setting themselves free, too.
-No coercion, no force…an invitation.
+Modeling beloved ancestor Harriet Tubman, I knew I had to set myself free first to know that it was even possible… Before I could become a guide supporting others in remembering who they are, and setting themselves free, too.
+No coercion, no force… An invitation.

 Through my own healing journey and years of sitting at the feet of some of the most skilled elders, spiritual coaches and community healers in the African Diaspora, I honed my practice and learned how to bring these skills into alignment with the emotional, mental and spiritual wellness I desired to embody.